 Win a Copy of Elizabeth Bard’s Picnic in Provence

-Elizabeth Bard tells me that she and her husband Gwendal lost 10 and 20 pounds respectively the first summer that they opened Scaramouche Artisan Glacier in Cérèste.
-The tale of how an art historian from New York and a Frenchman with a PHD in computer science turned film executive end up in small town Provence is the fodder for Elizabeth’s recently published second book: Picnic in Provence: A Memoir with Recipes.
+Elizabeth Bard tells me that she and her husband Gwendal lost 10 and 20 pounds, respectively, the first summer they opened Scaramouche Artisan Glacier in Cérèste.
+The tale of how an art historian from New York and a Frenchman with a PhD in computer science turned film executive end up in small town Provence is the fodder for Elizabeth’s recently published second book: Picnic in Provence: A Memoir with Recipes.

 In her first book, Lunch in Paris: A Love Story, with Recipes, Elizabeth shares her story of arriving in Paris in 2002 just in time for the May 1st “manif” (protest) – when Jean Marie Le Pen made it to the 2nd round of the Presidential elections.

 This is how Elizabeth describes her first publication:

 Lunch in Paris is really the story of two parallel love affairs, one with my future husband, the other with French cuisine.
 It’s a romance between two people and two cultures: how the American “Just do it” attitude and that French joie de vivre learn to coexist—and strengthen each other.
 Almost as soon as I arrived in France, I knew I wanted to write about the roller coaster of international living and the richness of intercultural marriage.
 When I sat down to think about how I really discovered France, I found that the most significant moments happened “autour de la table”—around the table.
 That’s how Lunch in Paris was born – it seemed natural to structure the book around the markets, the meals and the ingredients that were my first keys to France.
 I still love the story about gutting my first fish – you never know where your newest initiation rite will come from!